 - Provide a customized solution to help middle-income countries remain out of poverty.

-- Work with the Arab League on three goals.
-They are to improve education, build infrastructure and provide micro-loans to small businesses.
+- Work with the Arab League on three goals: improve education, build infrastructure, and provide microloans to small businesses.

-- Share its expertise with developing countries.
-Publicize its knowledge via reports and its interactive online database.
+- Share its expertise with developing countries via reports and its interactive online database.

-Dr. Kim reports to a 25-member Board of Executive Directors.
-The most significant contributing countries are France, Germany, Japan, the United Kingdom and the United States.
-(Source: “Organization,” The World Bank.)
+The World Bank president reports to a 25-member Board of Executive Directors.
+Among the contributing countries are France, Germany, Japan, the United Kingdom, and the United States.

-The President of the United States has selected the World Bank President since its founding.
-That's because it owns 16 percent of the bank's shares, making it the largest shareholder.
-This unofficial agreement with the other European board members is creating dissent.
-Many members complain that the Bank represents the interests of the developed world, and not the poor countries it assists.
-(Source: "Is America's Hold on the World Bank at an End?
+The person nominated by the president of the United States has been selected the World Bank president since its founding.
+The voting power of the United States is 15.62%, making it the largest shareholder.
+Many members complain that the Bank represents the interests of the developed world and not the poor countries it assists.

 Statistics and Reports

 The World Bank provides a wealth of downloadable data for more than 200 countries.
-In 2010, the Bank launched a new Open Data website.
-It provides free access to 298 major indicators, including:
+In 2010, the Bank launched an Open Data website, which provides free access to hundreds of major indicators, including:

 The Bank analyzes development issues in depth, including the annual World Development Report.
-Its research reports examine global trends in trade, financial flows and commodity prices.
-It explains their impacts on developing countries.
+Its research reports examine global trends in trade, financial flows, and commodity prices, along with their impact on developing countries.
 The Bank also publishes the World Development Indicators and Global Development Finance.
-It provides the Little Data Book, Little Green Data Book and The World Bank Atlas.
+It provides the Little Data Book, Little Green Data Book, and The World Bank Atlas.

 World Bank lending became controversial.
-Many countries used its loans to prevent sovereign debt default.
-Their debt was often a result of overspending and extensive borrowing.
-Even with the World Bank’s help, many countries devalued their currencies.
-That caused hyperinflation.
+Many countries used their loans to prevent a sovereign debt default.
+That debt was often a result of overspending and extensive borrowing.
+Even with the World Bank’s help, many countries devalued their currencies, which caused hyperinflation.

 To combat this, the Bank required austerity measures.
-The country had to agree to cut back on spending and support its currency.
-Unfortunately, that usually caused a recession, making it difficult to repay the Bank's loans.
+Borrowing countries had to agree to cut back on spending and support their currency.
+Unfortunately, this usually caused a recession, making it difficult to repay the Bank's loans.